Publications

 Mentored Students are Underlined

 Gerstner, B., M. Mann, R.G.
 Laport, K.D.
 Whitney.
 2023.
 Differentiation of rhizosphere fungal assemblages by host ploidy level in mixed-ploidy Larrea tridentata populations.
-Oikos.
-Invited contribution to the special issue "The Role of Whole Genome Duplication in Evolutionary Ecology." dx.doi.org/10.1111/oik.09856.
+Oikosdx.doi.org/10.1111/oik.09856.
+Invited contribution to the special issue "The Role of Whole Genome Duplication in Evolutionary Ecology."

 Laport, R.G., Z.S.
 Brookover, B.D.
 Christman, J. Ng, K. Philley, and J. Hill Craddock.
 2022.
 Environmental niche and demographic modeling of American chestnut near its southwestern range limit.
-The American Midland Naturalist 188: 137-176. dx.doi.org/10.1674/0003-0031-188.2.137
+The American Midland Naturalist 188: 137-176. dx.doi.org/10.1674/0003-0031-188.2.137.

 Laport, R.G., R.L.
 Minckley, and D. Pilson.
 2021.
 Pollinator assemblage and pollen load differences on sympatric diploid and tetraploid cytotypes of the desert-dominant Larrea tridentataAmerican Journal of Botany 108(2): 297-308. dx.doi.org/10.1002/ajb2.1605.
 Invited contribution to the special issue "Life Without Water."